johnmanny/parallel_computing/appointment_prediction/README.md

 # Appointment Prediction
-This project aims to compare performance between a parallel implementation of a neural network classifier used for prediction and a serial implementation.
+This project aims to compare performance between parallel and serial implementations of a neural network classifier used for prediction.

 ## Details
 The network takes in 9 input variables from 'data/trimmedApptData.csv' and creates